bodobraegger/bodobraegger.github.io/pages/index.md

 plum: true
 ---

 Hi, I am Bodo Braegger, and I make hard- and software.
-I work at the [Decision Science Laboratory](https://descil.ethz.ch/) of [ETH Zürich](https://ethz.ch/) - the research university where I studied Computer Science.<br>
+I currently work at the [Decision Science Laboratory](https://descil.ethz.ch/) of [ETH Zürich](https://ethz.ch/) - the research university where I studied Computer Science.<br>

-This page will hold notes and an archive of projects I have worked on.
+This page will hold portfolio and curriculum vitae fragments, notes and an archive of projects I have worked on.
 <!--
 I <3 creating, and software engineering has proven to be a very flexible medium.
 I was able to explore and realize numerous ideas.
 You can find a [selection of my projects here](/projects).
 I also do generative art, interactivity experiments, and live-coding performances.
 Resources for these can be found [here](/projects#generative-art-and-live-coding-resources).
 -->